 This post may contain affiliate links.
 Which means we may receive a commission if you click a link and purchase something that we have recommended at no extra cost to yourself.
 As an amazon associate, we earn from qualifying purchases.

-What To Put In A Holiday Survival Kit For Your Children’s Cruise Carry On Bag?
+What To Pack In A Children’s Cruise Carry On Bag?

 Start with a rucksack or suitcase.
 You know your children, will they carry a back or will a wheelie case or Trunki be better?
 Dont over fill it, if its heavy you will end up carrying the bags.
 However both our boys had A Disney, Cruise Carry On Bag and they were happy to pull them as they knew they were filled with brand new goodies such as……

-- A5 notebook and printable quizzes or colouring pages for drawing and notes with pencils or crayons ( I found it best to avoid felt tips just in case)
+- A5 notebook and printable quizzes or colouring pages for drawing or notes with pencils or crayons ( I found it best to avoid felt tips just in case).

-What To Put In Your Cruise Carry On Bag?
+What To Pack In Your Cruise Carry On Bag?

 - If you have a baby or toddler swimming nappies (Although check this post as toddlers can not use pools on all ships.)

-That Seems A Bit Of A List Right?
+That Seems A Bit Of A Cruise Packing List Right?

 And if you would like a printable list, print off our free cruise checklist here.